joelouthan/theologic.us/content/posts/prayers/2020-08-06-am_prayers.md

 ## Give thanks to the Lord, for He is good and His steadfast love endures forever

 <pre><b>
+Isaiah 54:9-17
+“This is like the days of Noah to me: as I swore that the waters of Noah should no more go over the earth, so I have sworn that I will not be angry with you, and will not rebuke you.
+For the mountains may depart
+and the hills be removed,
+but my steadfast love shall not depart from you, and my covenant of peace shall not be removed,” says the LORD, who has compassion on you.
+“O afflicted one, storm-tossed and not comforted, behold, I will set your stones in antimony, and lay your foundations with sapphires.
+I will make your pinnacles of agate, your gates of carbuncles, and all your wall of precious stones.
+All your children shall be taught by the LORD, and great shall be the peace of your children.
+In righteousness you shall be established;
+you shall be far from oppression, for you shall not fear;
+and from terror, for it shall not come near you.
+If anyone stirs up strife,
+it is not from me;
+whoever stirs up strife with you shall fall because of you.
+Behold, I have created the smith who blows the fire of coals and produces a weapon for its purpose.
+I have also created the ravager to destroy;
+no weapon that is fashioned against you shall succeed, and you shall refute every tongue that rises against you in judgment.
+This is the heritage of the servants of the LORD and their vindication from me, declares the LORD.”
 </b></pre>

+Lord,

+What else can I say?

+You alone are good.

+Amen.

 ## Foremost